Introduction to Arterial Blood Gas (ABG) NCLEX® Review

 Compensation of primary respiratory alkalosis and acidosis generally involves the kidney’s ability to either retain bicarbonate or increase the excretion of it.
 Retention of bicarbonate of course will increase the pH of the blood where excretion of it will decrease it.

-There are many different underlying causes of blood gas abnormalities to consider when evaluating clients.
-It is imperative to know the various causes of these abnormalities as ultimately the goal will be to treat the cause rather than the symptoms.
+When evaluating clients, there are many underlying causes of blood gas abnormalities.
+It’s imperative to know the various causes of these abnormalities as ultimately the goal will be to treat the cause rather than the symptoms.

 Metabolic acidosis can be caused by several underlying conditions that can contribute to the increased acidity observed in the blood.
 Below are several examples of causes to keep in mind when evaluating clients with this condition.